SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 The ``on`` decorator takes a maximum of three parameters.
 One of the parameters is the command to listen on.
 The second (optional) parameter is whether to run the listener in its own thread or not.
 The third (optional) parameter is whether to override a reserved command, and this tutorial won't be covering it.

 For the server: The ``on`` decorator will send a maximum of two parameters to the function it is decorating (there are a few exceptions we will touch on).
-The first parameter is the client data.
+The first parameter is the client info.
 It is an instance of :class:`ClientInfo` that includes the client's name, client IP address, and the group the client is in (can be type-casted to a dict).
 The second parameter is the data that is being received.

 For the client: the ``on`` decorator will send a maximum of one parameter to the function it is decorating, which will be the message or content the client receives (in most cases).